 - The position of the source maximum, its centroid and FWHM, are determined from the average image of the coadded cube.
 Those parameters are used to automatically set the optimal extraction parameters in a square region whose size depends on the average of the FWHM in the X and Y directions and a user definable scale parameter std_star.factor, eventually reduced in case the star position falls outside the actual z-cross section plane.
 The output is in the form of an image and a table.
-If std_star.conversion_index==TRUE a conversion magnitude to counts/seconds is performed. - The instrument efficiency is determined as described in 11.1.21. - The extracted star spectrum and the efficiency are saved in a table.
+If std_star.conversion_index==TRUE a conversion magnitude to counts/seconds is performed. - The instrument efficiency is determined as described in 11.7.21. - The extracted star spectrum and the efficiency are saved in a table.

-11.2.8 PSF data reduction: sinfo_rec_jitter
+11.8.10 PSF data reduction: sinfo_rec_jitter

 The initial data reduction is the same as the one of a normal science frame.
-Then the main PSF standard parameters, the instrument strehl and the encircled energy are determined as described in 11.1.22 and 11.1.23.
+Then if the input object is a PSF or flux standard star, the main PSF standard parameters, the instrument Strehl and the encircled energy are determined as described in 11.7.22 and 11.7.23.

-11.2.9 PUPIL data reduction: sinfo_rec_pupil
+11.8.11 PUPIL data reduction: sinfo_rec_pupil